sourceduty/Connect-Xs/README.md

 ```
 Game Objective:
 - In Connect X's, engage in a text-based game against the GPT.
-- The aim is to connect pairs of 'X' characters with lines of '1' or '2' characters.
+- The aim is to connect pairs of 'X' characters with play lines.

 Game Play:
 - The GPT initiates the game and makes the first play.